fnagel/deletefiles/Documentation/Administration/DeleteMethods/Index.rst

 sure every single file, even in a deep folder structure, will be tested.
 Please note: this functionality is still alpha.
 Use with care and be aware this is a very performance hungry operation.

+**Note** :
+This extension will remove a file from FAL index but will NOT check if it's still in use!